Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-A relatively low 9.1% of residents work from home (2021 Census).
-Service frequency averages 216 trips per day across all routes, equating to approximately 52 weekly trips per individual stop.
+According to the 2021 Census, only 9.1% of Holden Hill residents work from home, a figure that may be influenced by COVID-19 conditions.
+Across all routes, service frequency averages 216 trips per day, equating to approximately 52 weekly trips per individual stop.

 Frequently Asked Questions - Transport